D. T. Sheffler

 B.A., Swarthmore College

-Dr. Weston is Van Winkle Professor of Sociology at Centre College in Danville, Kentucky where he has taught since 1990.
-He is a member of the Phi Beta Kappa Society and winner of the Branson Prize in Sociology.
+Dr. William Weston is Van Winkle Professor of Sociology at Centre College in Danville, Kentucky where he has taught since 1990.
+He is a member of the Phi Beta Kappa Society and winner of the Bramson Prize in Sociology.
 He is a two-time winner of the Kirk Award for Excellence in Teaching at Centre College.
 He has written numerous books and articles on the family, religion, and sociology and on issues related specifically to the Presbyterian Church.
+His most recent book is on the sociology of Louisville, Kentucky neighborhoods.

 PAUL SALAMANCA